https://xdsbikeco.com/blogs/bike-advice/alloy-vs-steel-lightweight-hybrid-guide

 You don’t have to be in the mountains to feel the weight of a bike.
 Even a small incline on a coastal path feels steeper when you are pushing a heavy frame.

 Aluminum is different.
 It doesn't rust the way steel does, which makes it much more durable in humid or coastal areas.
-The Explorer CT goes a step further by using an Alloy Seatpost, Alloy Stem, and Stainless Steel Spokes.
-It’s a practical choice for someone who wants to spend more time riding and less time worried about rust on their handlebars.
+To ensure long-term reliability, XDSBIKE models like the Explorer CT and the Classic series go a step further by using:

-Quick Comparison: Steel vs. Aluminum Alloy
+Quick Comparison: Steel Cruiser vs. XDSBIKE Alloy Hybrid

-Feature Steel Cruiser XDS Alloy Hybrid
+Feature Typical Steel Cruiser XDSBIKE Alloy Hybrid

 Average Weight 38 - 42 lbs 26 - 30 lbs